ariannamethod/karl/README.md

 - `dynamic_weights.py` – softmax pulse scaling for adaptive weight distributions.
 - `vector_engine.py` / `vectorstore.py` – lightweight vector memory for artefact retrieval.
 - `imagine.py` – experimental image generation hooks.
+- `vision.py` – image analysis and commentary.
 - `voice.py` – text‑to‑speech and audio reply handling.
 - `repo_monitor.py` – watches the repository for changes and triggers context updates.

+### Imagine — Intuitive Image Synthesis

+The `imagine.py` utility harnesses the DALL·E 3 backend to project textual prompts into high‑resolution imagery.
+It augments user prompts with stochastic style modifiers, creating a latent vector \( z \) that seeds a diffusion trajectory through the model's generative manifold.

+Once an image is synthesized, Indiana does not stop at pixel output.
+The original prompt and a terse image caption are routed through `genesis2`, which computes an investigative gloss.
+This secondary pass treats the visual as an artefact, aligning it with motifs archived in previous explorations.

+Genesis2 employs a temperature‑biased sampling regime that encourages metaphorical leaps.
+It may, for instance, compare a generated ruin to forgotten synaptic pathways or relate colour gradients to shifts in affective topology.
+These commentaries are concatenated with the final image URL.

+The module therefore returns a compound response: a link to the generated artefact and a narrative annotation that contextualises both the user's intent and the model's visual intuition.
+The annotation is trimmed to sentence boundaries and marked as an "Investigative Twist".

+By iterating between diffusion decoding and textual reflection, `imagine` fosters a feedback loop reminiscent of variational auto‑encoding.
+The user prompt \( p \) generates an image \( I = G(p) \); genesis2 then computes \( T = f(I,p) \), where \( f \) is a stochastic mapping to symbolic commentary.
+The pair \( (I,T) \) becomes a new artefact for Indiana's memory.

+### Vision — Dual-Layer Visual Analysis

+The `vision.py` module queries OpenAI's multimodal `gpt-4o` endpoint to parse arbitrary images.
+A user supplies an `image_url`, and the model returns a baseline description of salient entities, textures, and spatial relations.

+Under the hood, the vision model computes cross-attention between visual patches and textual embeddings, effectively performing a probabilistic scene graph construction.
+This step yields an objective report such as "a rusted compass lies on sandstone next to fragmented pottery".

+Indiana then channels this draft through `genesis2`.
+The filter treats the description as a textual proxy for the visual field, re‑inflecting it with personal commentary.
+Genesis2 might remark on how the compass echoes previous expeditions or how the pottery shards foreshadow a cultural discontinuity.

+The commentary phase is temporally decoupled from the recognition phase: genesis2 operates at a higher temperature and references Indiana's archive.
+The result is a second paragraph prefixed by the persona's voice, effectively transforming image analysis into a two‑stage discourse.

+This dual-layer pipeline enforces a strict order: first a descriptive clause anchored in sensory data, then a speculative riff grounded in accumulated artefacts.
+The separation mirrors Bayesian updating, where evidence \( E \) is incorporated before hypothesis \( H \) is revised.

+Because both stages run asynchronously, the module can scale to batches of images while preserving latency.
+Users receive a fused answer—observation plus reflective aside—that turns each jpeg into a miniature excavation log.

+### repo_monitor.py — Persistent Repository Surveillance

+The `repo_monitor.py` script implements a lightweight file-system sentinel dedicated to Indiana's working directories.
+It instantiates a `RepoWatcher` object configured with an iterable of root paths and a callback to execute when changes occur.

+During initialization, the watcher records a SHA‑256 digest for every file matching a whitelist of extensions.
+This cryptographic fingerprint \( h = \operatorname{SHA256}(b) \) ensures that even byte-level modifications trigger detection, independent of timestamp or size.

+A daemon thread drives the surveillance loop.
+At intervals defined by `interval`, it sleeps then rescans the repository, building a fresh mapping of paths to hashes.
+The use of threading avoids blocking the main event loop or conversational interface.

+The `_scan` routine traverses directories recursively, skipping any path containing `.git`.
+Files are read in 64‑kilobyte chunks to bound memory usage; each chunk updates the hash accumulator, producing deterministic digests even for gigabyte-scale artefacts.

+When discrepancies between stored and current hashes arise, the watcher updates its internal state and invokes the provided callback.
+This callback can trigger reindexing, context refresh, or any custom reaction, effectively transforming file edits into cognitive pulses.

+The `check_now` method exposes synchronous scanning for external triggers.
+Chat commands or CI hooks can call it to force an immediate diff without waiting for the next interval, yielding near real-time responsiveness.

+Robustness is prioritised: exceptions during scanning or callback execution are silently caught, preventing runaway threads.
+The design embraces eventual consistency rather than strict locking, which suffices for observational monitoring.

+Conceptually, RepoWatcher approximates a hash-based observer over a discrete-time dynamical system, where the repository state \( S_t \) evolves and the callback implements a function \( \Phi(S_{t-1},S_t) \).
+This functional perspective lays groundwork for future adaptive reactions to codebase evolution.

+### vector_engine.py / vectorstore.py — Lightweight Vector Memory

+Indiana's vector memory is orchestrated by `vector_engine.py`, whose `IndianaVectorEngine` class exposes a minimal API for persisting textual artefacts as high-dimensional embeddings.

+Invocations of `add_memory` append a UUID to the caller-supplied identifier, producing a globally unique key \( k = \text{identifier} \parallel \text{uuid4} \).
+The associated text is then stored in whatever vector store backend is available.

+`vectorstore.py` defines the abstract `BaseVectorStore` with two coroutines: `store` and `search`.
+This interface decouples embedding logic from storage, enabling interchangeable backends.

+When Pinecone credentials exist, `RemoteVectorStore` employs the `AsyncOpenAI` client to generate embeddings using the `text-embedding-3-small` model.
+A triple-retry loop with exponential backoff mitigates transient API errors.

+`store` upserts vectors into the Pinecone index, attaching metadata for text and optional user identifiers.
+The analogous `search` routine queries the index with optional filters, returning the top-\( k \) matches' text fields.

+Absent Pinecone, a `LocalVectorStore` retains snippets in an in-memory dictionary.
+Retrieval degrades gracefully to computing a `SequenceMatcher` ratio between the query and each stored text, approximating cosine similarity in a purely lexical space.

+`create_vector_store` decides at runtime which backend to use, emitting a warning when falling back to the local implementation.
+This factory pattern isolates external dependencies and simplifies testing.

+Together, these modules implement a rudimentary vector database that supports retrieval-augmented generation.
+Given a query \( q \), the engine computes an embedding \( v_q \) and returns artefacts whose vectors maximise \( \operatorname{sim}(v_q,v_i) \).
+Even in local mode, the architecture anticipates scalable, approximate nearest neighbour search.

+### dynamic_weights.py — Adaptive Pulse Scaling

+The `dynamic_weights.py` module modulates numeric weight distributions in response to external knowledge, allowing Indiana to shift attention dynamically across internal subsystems.

+At its core, `query_gpt4` fetches a textual snippet from the GPT‑4.1 API.
+The returned content length serves as a proxy for informational density, effectively sampling from a latent knowledge reservoir.

+`pulse_from_prompt` transforms this content into a scalar pulse \( p \in [0,1] \).
+The mapping employs a simple normalisation \( p = \min(|\text{snippet}|/300, 1) \) followed by an exponential moving average and additive noise, yielding a smoothed stochastic signal.

+The `weights_for_prompt` method distributes this pulse across the base weights.
+Positions are arranged on \([0,1]\); each weight is multiplied by \( \cos(\pi(p - x_i)) \) with slight noise, introducing oscillatory modulation akin to a driven resonator.

+The resulting vector is passed to `apply_pulse`, which scales each component by \( 1 + 0.7 p \) and applies a numerically stable softmax \( \sigma(w_i) = e^{w_i - \max w} / \sum_j e^{w_j - \max w} \).
+The output therefore forms a proper probability simplex.

+This algorithm translates the amorphous notion of 'resonance' into mathematics: the pulse acts as a time-varying parameter, deforming the weight landscape in response to conversational stimuli or repository signals.

+Error handling routes failed API calls to a daily log within a `failures/` directory, preventing exceptions from collapsing the weighting mechanism.
+Random perturbations ensure the system avoids deterministic traps.

+By exposing a simple interface that returns context-tuned probability vectors, `dynamic_weights` enables downstream modules to allocate computational resources adaptively, realising a soft form of attention scheduling without heavy neural infrastructure.

 ⸻